fbpx

 About the Farm

 The farm is roughly a third arable, a third improved grazing and a third rough hill ground.
-With a stream running through it, a small pond, odd clusters of mature trees and well maintained hedgerows it really is an environmental paradise.
-And it is like this we would like it to stay!
+With a stream running through it, a small pond, beehives, orchard, clusters of mature trees and well maintained native hedgerows it really is an environmental paradise.

 butchery class